simplay/bofrev/README.md

 # bofrev

-**bofrev** - Boring Friday Evening - is a typical Friday late-night ego-coding-session.
+**bofrev** - Boring Friday Evening - is a typical Friday late-night ego-coding-session outcome.

-The idea behind this project was and still IS to implement some kind of basic _Framework_ in order to speeding up the implementation of 2d grid based applications.
+The idea behind this project was and still _is_ to implement some kind of basic _Framework_ in order to implement 2D grid-based applications.
 Examples for such applications are old nintendo-like games, numerical simulations, and graphical editors.

 This project is licensed under the [MIT License](https://github.com/simplay/bofrev/blob/master/LICENSE).